 The multifaceted personal and professional experiences of Splunkers is part of what makes Splunk a fun and fulfilling place to work.
-As part of our commitment to creating a diverse and inclusive workforce, Splunkers share their data–their stories–with you.
+We share their stories here.

 I'm a man.

 I am half Italian and half Japanese.

 I went to college on a basketball scholarship, but it was an engineering college.

 I have a PhD in biomedical engineering.